Carmilla VR

-After reading Carmilla by J. Sheridan Le Fanu, I was inspired to paint the image below.
+After reading Carmilla by J. Sheridan Le Fanu, I fell in love with the story.
 However, something about Carmilla and Laura’s relationship stuck with me.
 Something that the ending of the original short story did not satisfy.
 So I began contemplating a new ending, and how I might tell an alternate version of Laura’s story.
 I was also discovering virtual reality at the time, and the prospect of walking through Laura’s castle myself, of witnessing the story first hand, was too exciting to ignore.

-I have written, storyboarded, and begun the concept art for Carmilla, and am currently building the demo environment via Quill by Smoothstep.
+I have written, storyboarded, and begun the concept art for Carmilla VR, and am currently building the demo environment in Quill by Smoothstep.
 As the project develops, the concept art will be shared here and on my instagram @peculiarpersone.

 Carmilla (2020)